Last modified June 26, 2026

 Trivy Operator

-Trivy Operator is another open-source project developed by [Aqua Security][trivy-operator-upstream].
+Trivy Operator is another open-source project developed by Aqua Security.
 It was previously based on an earlier project named Starboard, but has now diverged significantly.
-As the name suggests, it is an operator (deployed from our [Trivy Operator App][trivy-operator-app]) and performs several continuous functions in the cluster, including scanning Pods for vulnerabilities, running Kubernetes CIS (or NSA) benchmarks, and auditing Kubernetes resources against best practices and other policies.
+As the name suggests, it’s an operator, deployed from our Trivy Operator App.
+It performs several continuous functions in the cluster, like scanning Pods for vulnerabilities, running Kubernetes CIS (or NSA) benchmarks, and auditing Kubernetes resources against best practices and other policies.
 These functions can all be configured independently.
 Trivy Operator uses an existing Trivy server running in the cluster as its vulnerability scanner, and stores the results of its scans inside the cluster as Kubernetes custom resources.

 In our stack, we deploy Trivy Operator alongside Trivy in the cluster to initiate vulnerability scans for running Pods and to perform CIS benchmarks.
-Users may also choose to enable additional configuration scans in addition to our recommended Kyverno policy enforcement.
-To support monitoring and better observability of the scan results, we have also created a [custom Prometheus exporter][starboard-exporter] which reads the VulnerabilityReport and other custom resources created by Trivy Operator and exposes the data as Prometheus metrics.
+Users may also choose to enable additional configuration scans, alongside our recommended Kyverno policy enforcement.
+To support monitoring and better observability of the scan results, we’ve also created a custom Prometheus exporter.
+It reads the VulnerabilityReport and other custom resources created by Trivy Operator, and exposes the data as Prometheus metrics.

-The authoritative source of truth for Trivy Operator scans are the in-cluster custom resources.
-However, scan results, especially VulnerabilityReports, can be lengthy and difficult to read.
+The in-cluster custom resources are the authoritative source of truth for Trivy Operator scans.
+However, scan results—especially VulnerabilityReports—can be lengthy and difficult to read.

-There are several available options for viewing and distilling the results of Trivy Operator scans as well as UI integrations to make them easier to work with.
+There are several options for viewing and distilling the results of Trivy Operator scans, plus UI integrations to make them easier to work with.

 Scan data can be accessed:

-• using the Trivy Operator extension for K8s Lens
+- using the Trivy Operator extension for Lens

-• using the [Trivy extension for VS Code][vscode-trivy] (for working with Trivy scans offline)
+- using the Trivy extension for VS Code (for working with Trivy scans offline)

 Using kubectl